Democratic presidential hopeful Biden attacks Trump's coronavirus response

 COVID-19, the disease caused by the virus, is a highly contagious respiratory illness.
 The number of U.S. coronavirus cases has risen steadily to 1,311, with 38 deaths, according to a tally by Johns Hopkins University in Baltimore.

-Sanders, a democratic socialist, said on Wednesday he would stay in the race despite his primary losses to Biden and would keep pushing for his economic and social justice agenda.
+Sanders, a democratic socialist, said on Wednesday he would stay in the race despite his primary losses to Biden.
+Arizona, Florida, Illinois and Ohio hold nominating contests on Tuesday.

-Despite his recent losses, Sanders said his anti-corporate economic agenda was gaining support from young people, who he called the future of the country.
-But he acknowledged that many Democratic voters still believe Biden has the best chance of beating Trump, 73.

-“While our campaign has won the ideological debate, we are losing the debate over electability,” he told reporters on Wednesday in his hometown of Burlington, Vermont.

-Sanders’ losses on Tuesday, coming after a series of Biden wins in last week’s Super Tuesday contests, put him in a deeper hole in the delegate count.
-Biden leads Sanders 786-645 in the race for the 1,991 delegates needed to clinch the nomination at July’s Democratic convention.
+Following this week’s victories, as well as strong performances in last week’s Super Tuesday contests, Biden leads Sanders in the race for the 1,991 delegates needed to clinch the nomination at July’s Democratic convention.

-Reporting by Trevor Hunnicutt and John Whitesides in Washington; Writing by John Whitesides and Joseph Ax; Additional reporting by Steve Holland and Susan Heavey; Editing by Peter Cooney, Jonathan Oatis and Bernadette Baum
+Reporting by Trevor Hunnicutt and John Whitesides in Washington, writing by Joseph Ax; Additional reporting by Steve Holland, Susan Heavey and Jason Lange; Editing by Scott Malone and Jonathan Oatis